Since 2005 we have advised business and government on climate, energy and emissions related to transport and energy efficiency.

 Over the years we have been privileged to work for the EU Concerted Action (all 27 member states), EU Commission, UK, Irish and Maltese governments as well as state agencies at various times and on various topics, but always related to transport energy and climate.

-In 2006 we travelled to Netherlands to understand the concepts behind ecodriving and applied them to local (open road) conditions in Ireland and the UK; in 2012 Enprova backed us to bring the last of the EU capacity building for ecodriving to Ireland to train our competitors and several govt driving schools (Defence Forces and An Garda Siochana).
+In 2006 we travelled to the Netherlands to understand the concepts behind ecodriving and applied them to local (open road) conditions in Ireland and the UK.
+In 2012 Enprova backed us to bring the last of the EU capacity building for ecodriving to Ireland to train our competitors and several government driving schools (the Irish Defence Forces and An Garda Siochana).